 The best thing about loyalty programs is that they encourage a wide range of customer actions.
 Purchases are important, but other customer actions matter as well

 Do you want customers to recommend your most popular product to newcomers?
+Fill out the loyalty program surveys?
 Encourage long-standing customers to write reviews about purchased products by using the “Incentivized Reviews” feature.
 Do you want customers to spread the word about your company?
 Then reward them for doing so via the “Friend Referral” function.

 You can reward your audience for working out, downloading your mobile app, reading newsletters, and even for tasting the latest beer specialty at your bars.